How to Hike to Glory Hole Falls (Sinkhole Waterfall) in Arkansas

 It takes about an hour or two to hike to the waterfall and back.

-Things To Consider While Hiking to the Glory Hole in Arkansas
+Things To Consider While Hiking Here

 Hiking in this part of Arkansas is incredible.
 The area is remote, so we wanted to share some things to consider while hiking.

-• There are no restrooms at the trailhead.
+- There are no restrooms at the trailhead.

-• If hiking during the summer, bring bug spray.
+- If hiking during the summer, bring bug spray.

-• Cell phone reception in this area is hit-and-miss.
+- Cell phone reception in this area is hit-and-miss.
 You might get reception on top of a tall hill.

-Best Time of Year to Hike Glory Hole Falls
+Best Time of Year To Visit

-Spring and early summer after a rain are the best times of the year to see the water flowing.
+Spring and early summer after rain are the best times of the year to see the water flowing.
 However, you might be met with more crowds.

 Fall is also an excellent time to visit when the trees change colors, but there might not be as much water flowing.